Piedmont Civic Association FAQs

 Can I participate in the Piedmont Civic Association if I don’t live in Piedmont?

-The Piedmont Civic Association is designed primarily for Piedmont residents who are affected by issues on which we report.
+The Piedmont Civic Association is designed primarily for Piedmont residents who are affected by matters on which we report.
+However, the website is open to all interested in Piedmont.

 Does PCA hold forums and debates?